zero-to-mastery/TheSurvey/README.md

 - ### Back-End
     - Change directory to _sever/_ `cd server/`
     - Install NPM dependencies `npm install`
+    - You will need to create a .env fiel and put `MONGO_DB=mongodb://localhost:27017/the_survey PORT=3005` in order for this to work :)

+then just run npm run server normally
 - ### Front-End
     - Change directory to _client/_ `cd client/`
     - Install NPM dependencies `npm install`